 Program Goals and Student Learning Outcomes

-Graduates of the program will demonstrate clinical competence in a safely performing diagnostic radiographic procedures.
+Students will demonstrate clinical competence while safely performing diagnostic radiographic procedures.

-- Graduates will accurately position patients for diagnostic radiographic procedures.
+- Students will accurately position patients for diagnostic radiographic procedures.

-- Graduates will practice proper radiation protection for patients, co-workers and self.
+- Students will practice proper radiation protection for patients, co-workers and self.

-- Graduates will demonstrate the proper use of radiographic exposure factors.
+- Students will demonstrate the proper use of radiographic exposure factors.

-- Graduates will communicate effectively within the health care setting.
+- Students will communicate effectively within the healthcare setting.

-- Graduates will apply critical thinking skills by modifying standard procedures to accommodate patient conditions.
+- Students will apply critical thinking skills by modifying standard procedures to accommodate patient conditions.

-- Graduates will demonstrate critical thinking skills in the evaluation of radiographic images.
+- Students will demonstrate critical thinking skills in the evaluation of radiographic images.

-Graduates will demonstrate a high level of professionalism and will work effectively with supervisory personnel.
+Students will demonstrate a high level of professionalism.

 This program will provide students with the necessary training to gain entry-level positions in the field of diagnostic imaging as Radiologic Technologists.
 Students will receive clinical training in preparation for the American Registry of Radiologic Technologists (ARRT)examination.